 You don’t want to keep it waterlogged, either, but certainly do not let it wilt.

 Your plant will not require fertilizer while it’s inside.
 It really isn’t attempting to grow, so additional nutrients are unnecessary.

 If you intend to keep your plant for the next year, leave it in its current pot until late winter or early spring.
 Trim it back once the floral bracts have faded.
 Poinsettias are unruly growers, so it will need a larger pot by March, and you’ll probably want to pinch out its growing tips every month or so to keep it compact.
 By the end of the summer, it should be in a large pot (24 to 30 inches) filled with good potting soil.
-By October 1, give it total darkness for 14 hours each night and bright sunlight for 10 daylight hours.
+Starting October 1, give it total darkness for 14 hours each night and bright sunlight for 10 daylight hours.
 Those extended periods of uninterrupted dark are what triggers the flowering process.
-All that said, it’s easier to buy new plants each December.